 First, the service is really only geared towards single print run cards, 1/1s essentially.
 Secondly, it’s $12/per card, and at that cost, I would just take my chances looking for similar 1/1 cards on eBay, or even putting up an auction with a “Best Offer” on the “Buy It Now” to gauge interest. eBay serves as a great option free price guide for baseball cards.

 If you don’t have photos of your cards or don’t want to spend time putting them through the scanner, etc., you can usually have the appraiser look at a list of cards.
 Note, you can also do that with Just Collect, as mentioned above.

 With this option, though, you’ll want to make sure to include as much information as possible, especially around their condition, and be sure to list whether or not a card is a rare variation or a common, etc.

 In-person, at a card shop

-Many baseball car shops offer collection appraisals.
+Many baseball card shops offer collection appraisals.
 With this option, you’re putting your cards into the hands of what should be a knowledgeable, trustworthy individual.
-The odds of them turning around and closing down their business just to run off with your collection are low, and, they should have a very good idea on what cards are selling for.
-The problem is, there are less and less card shops every day.
+The odds of them turning around and closing down their business just to run off with your collection should be low, and, they should have a very good idea on what cards are selling for.
+The problem is, there are fewer and fewer card shops every day.

-One other thing to note is, the cards sold in shops are typically more expensive then those found online, given the overhead costs of running a physical brick and mortar cards store.
+One other thing to note is, the cards sold in shops are typically more expensive than those found online, given the overhead costs of running a physical brick-and-mortar cards store.
 So, don’t be put off if you receive a value for your cards, and then see the same cards in the shop’s case being sold for more money.